Narikurava

 The Narikkuṟava are an indigenous group from the Indian state of Tamil Nadu.

-The main occupation of the people who originally belong to the indigenous tribes is hunting.
-But as they were prohibited entry into the forests to pursue this livelihood, they were forced to take up other alternatives such as selling beaded ornaments to survive.
-Hence, they migrate from place to place to find a market for their beads.
-Children accompany the adults wherever they go, which means they never get to attend school.

-During British rule in India they were placed under the Criminal Tribes Act of 1871, and hence stigmatized for a long time, including after Independence.
-They were denotified in 1952, though the stigma continues.
+During British rule in India they were placed under the Criminal Tribes Act of 1871.
+Hence they were stigmatized for a long time, including after Independence.
+They were denotified in 1952.
+The stigma continues.

-Etymology

-Their original name is Wagrivala or Kuruvikkaran or Nakkale or Akkibikki but wrongly named Narikurava in the ruling period of Tamil Nadu Chief Minister M. G. Ramachandran.
-Since Kuravas are the Tamils belonging to Kurinji Thinai[hills] mentioned in Sangam literature but this Narikkarar are Marathis.
-They hunt with guns but the original Tamil Kuravas occupation is hunting with bow and arrow collecting honey making bamboo baskets.
-This is the difference between Tamil Kuravas and Marathi Akkibikkis.

 Origins

-As per a theory propounded by Werth in 1966 and Fraser, authorities on the "Gypsies" of Europe, believes that the Domar are the ancestors of the Romani people and therefore, the Narikuravas are related to the Romani. while Edgar Thurston feels that they are related to the Khonds of Orissa.
+A theory propounded in 1966 by Werth and Fraser, authorities on the "Gypsies" of Europe, they believe that the Domar are the ancestors of the Romani people and, therefore, the Narikuravas are related to the Romani.

 Language

 The Narikuravas speak the unclassified Indo-Aryan language called Vaagri Booli.

 Due to this reason, they are also known as Vagris or Vagrivalas.
-Almost all Narikuravas are well-versed in Tamil.
-However, most of the Narikurava liturgical hymns and folk songs are in Vagriboli.